0xJacky/nginx-ui/README.md

 ## Use Docker

 Docker deploy example
-- `nginx-ui:latest` base on `nginx:latest`, you can replace the Nginx on host by publishing port 80 and 443 to host
+- `uozi/nginx-ui:latest` base on `nginx:latest`, you can replace the Nginx on host by publishing port 80 and 443 to host

 - The volume mapping to `/etc/nginx` should be empty.